Biden headed to Florida to grieve with families of condo collapse | Politics

 Biden headed to Florida to grieve with families of condo collapse

-U.S President Joe Biden and his wife, Jill Biden, planned to travel on Thursday to Surfside, Florida, site of the deadly condominium collapse, to offer condolences to families of those killed and missing as the casualty toll climbed higher.
-Biden, whose personal experience with tragedy has been a hallmark of his political career, will reprise the role of "consoler-in-chief" while rescue teams continue to search for victims in the rubble of the high-rise, which caved in one week ago as residents slept.
+U.S President Joe Biden and his wife, Jill Biden, planned to travel on Thursday to Surfside, Florida, site of the deadly condominium collapse, to offer condolences to families of those killed and missing as the casualty toll climbed.

 - Country: